 \subsection{Spectral Analysis}

-In order to verify the performance of simplier but more powerful low-pass filter, we performed spectral analysis on two datasets.
+To verify the performance of a simpler but more powerful low-pass filter, we perform spectral analysis on two datasets.
 We get that the maximum frequency values of the adjacency matrices $\{A^{(\varphi_k)}\}_{k=1}^{3}$ on the DBLP dataset are 1.400, 1.157, 1.182 respectively and those on IMDB dataset are 1.027, 1.061, 1.293 respectively.
-All of them are below 1.5, which guarantees its low-pass filtering characteristics.
-In Figure \ref{fig:filter}, we show the performance of the simplified low-pass filter on IMDB dataset in co-actor view when $L=3$.
-In the frequency domain, the filter filters most of high-frequency signals and retains most of low-frequency signals, thereby realizing the effect of low-pass filtering.
-It can be seen in Figure~\ref{fig:filter} that high-frequency signals (between 0.5 to 1.5) are mostly filtered and low-frequency signals (between 0 to 0.5) are mostly reserved.
-As most of anomalous (high-frequency) signals are filtered, instances with a larger error between the inputs and reconstruction representations of AnomMAN are considered to be more anomalous ones.
+All of them are below 1.5.
+Figure \ref{fig:decompose} shows the performance of the simplified low-pass filter on the IMDB dataset in the co-actor view when $L=3$.
+In the frequency domain, the filter filters most high-frequency signals and retains most low-frequency signals, thereby realizing the effect of low-pass filtering.
+It can be seen in Figure~\ref{fig:decompose} that high-frequency signals (between 0.5 to 1.5) are mostly filtered and low-frequency signals (between 0 to 0.5) are mostly reserved.
+As most anomalous (high-frequency) signals are filtered, instances with a larger error between the inputs and reconstruction representations of AnomMAN are considered to be more anomalous ones.